-Dips are a very effective exercise for building the lower chest and the triceps.
-Frankly, there’s no denying it.
-It is for this reason that so many people are absolutely shocked when I tell them they should never do dips when they exercise.
+Dips are a very effective exercise for building the lower chest and the triceps -- there’s no denying it.
+It's for this reason that so many people are absolutely shocked when I tell them they should never do dips when they exercise.

-They should begin by asking the question “Why?”
+But they should begin by asking the question, “Why?”

 Why is it that so many people are determined to include dips as a regular part of their chest and triceps workouts?
-If the answer has to do with dips being the best exercise for building the lower chest, I would tell the person that they’re wrong, and I would also provide them with the same response if they told me dips are the best exercise for building the triceps.
+If the answer has to do with dips being the best exercise for building the lower chest or the triceps, I would tell them that they’re wrong.

 So, with that out of the way, now I can address why people shouldn’t include dips in their workouts.
-There are three simple answers to this question, and once you’re aware of them, hopefully you will do the wise thing and remove dips from your training routines completely.
+There are three simple answers to this question, and once you’re aware of them, hopefully you will remove dips from your training routines completely.